The writer has a master's degree in economics. She enjoys researching and writing about economic and business issues.

 As the age structure alters, the Vietnamese economy also needs to adapt to respond to a declining labor participation rate, increasing costs of healthcare and related services for the elderly, shifting growth driving force, and generational gaps in the workplace.
 Moreover, the country’s social security fund has already warned of going bankrupt, and the government plans to increase the retirement age to 62 years old for men and 60 years old for women by 2021.

-Additionally, changing cultural values and family structure also pose difficulty in providing care to the elderly population in Vietnam.
+Additionally, changing cultural values and family structures also pose difficulty in providing care to the elderly population in Vietnam.
 Traditionally, in Vietnam, children will take care of their old parents.
-However, now most children move out to find jobs or start their own family, leaving the parents to care for themselves.
+However, now most children move out to find jobs or start their own families, leaving the parents to care for themselves.

 It was estimated that more than 2.7 million Vietnamese people lived abroad with more than 1.4 million people living in the United States, 240 thousand living in Australia, and elsewhere around the globe in 2017.
 Compared to 1990, only 1.2 million people born in Vietnam lived abroad.
 Although migration is the inevitable result of globalization and Vietnam’s increased integration into the world economy, the concern is that Vietnam is losing its most talented and brightest people to other countries.